prestys/Ruby-Challenges/README.md

 ## Learning objectives
 - practise ruby syntax
-- run rspec files and interpret the error message to improve your code
+- run rspec files and interpret the error message to make informed changes to improve the code

 (peer review sections)
 - sharing work on github